 - 1) Wild.
-No rabies vaccine is licensed for use in wildlife.
-Because of the risk of rabies in wildlife (especially raccoons, skunks, coyotes, and foxes), the American Veterinary Medical Association, the NASPHV, and the Council of State and Territorial Epidemiologists strongly recommend the enactment of state laws prohibiting the importation, distribution, relocation, or keeping of wildlife and wildlife crossbred to domestic dogs and cats as pets. - 2) Maintained in Exhibits and in Zoological Parks.
-Captive animals not completely excluded from all contact with rabies vectors can become infected.
-Moreover, wildlife may be incubating rabies when initially captured; therefore, wild-caught animals susceptible to rabies should be quarantined for a minimum of 180 days before exhibition.
-Employees who work with animals at such facilities should receive preexposure rabies immunization.
-The use of preexposure or postexposure rabies immunizations of employees who work with animals at such facilities at such facilities at such facilities for euthanasia of captive animals. - 2.
+No rabies vaccine is licensed for use in wild animals.
+Because of the risk for rabies among wild animals (especially raccoons, skunks, coyotes, foxes, and bats), the American Veterinary Medical Association (AVMA), the National Association of State Public Health Veterinarians, Inc. (NASPHV), and the Council of State and Territorial Epidemiologists (CSTE) recommend the enactment of state laws prohibiting the importation, distribution, relocation, or keeping of wild animals and wild animals that are crossbred to domestic dogs and cats as pets. - 2) Maintained in Exhibits and in Zoological Parks.
+Captive animals that are not completely excluded from all contact with rabies vectors can become infected.
+Moreover, wild animals can be incubating rabies when initially captured; therefore, wild-caught animals susceptible to rabies should be quarantined for a minimum of 180 days before exhibition.
+Persons (e.g., employees) who work with animals at such facilities should receive preexposure rabies immunization.
+The use of preexposure or postexposure rabies immunizations of persons who work with animals at such facilities might reduce the need for euthanasia of captive animals. - 2.
 Stray Animals.
-Stray dogs or cats should be removed from the community, especially in areas where rabies is epizootic.
-Local health departments and animal control officials can enforce the removal of strays more effectively if owned animals are confined or kept on leash.
-Strays should be impounded for at least 3 days to give owners sufficient time to reclaim animals and to determine if human exposure has occurred.
+Stray dogs and cats should be removed from the community, especially in areas where rabies is epizootic.
+Local health departments and animal control officials can enforce the removal of strays more effectively if owners either confine their animals or keep them on leash.
+Strays should be impounded for at least 3 days to determine if human exposure has occurred and to give owners sufficient time to reclaim animals.